bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

     parameters below must be set to values compatible with this level, otherwise the test case generator will reject the codec configuration.

-    The following aliases may be used in place of an integer for additional readability.
+    The following aliases can be used in place of an integer for additional readability.

     .. enum-value-table:: vc2_data_tables.Levels